-WARNING: Always ensure that the safety is full engaged (if present) until ready to fire.
+WARNING: always ensure safety is engaged - if present until ready to fire.
 A safety, which is not fully engaged, will not prevent firearm discharge.

 WARNING: ALL FIREARMS HAVE LETHAL POTENTIAL.
-READ THE BASIC SAFETY RULES CAREFULLY AND UNDERSTAND THEM FULLY BEFORE ATTEMPTING TO USE THIS FIREARM.
+READ THE BASIC SAFETY RULES CAREFULLY AND UNDER-STAND THEM FULLY BEFORE ATTEMPTING TO USE THIS FIRE-ARM.

-In addition to the Basic Safety Rules, there are other Safety Rules pertaining to the loading, unloading, disassembly, assembly and use of this firearm, located throughout this manual.
+A Notice: In addition to the Basic Safety Rules, there are other Safety Rules pertaining to the loading, unloading, disassembly, assembly and use of this firearm, located throughout this manual.

-WARNING: READ THE ENTIRE MANUAL CAREFULLY BEFORE USING THIS FIREARM.
-MAKE SURE THAT ANY PERSON USING OR HAVING ACCESS TO THIS FIREARM READS AND UNDERSTANDS ALL OF THIS MANUAL PRIOR TO USE OR ACCESS.
+A WARNING: READ THE ENTIRE MANUAL CAREFULLY BE-FORE USING THIS FIREARM.
+MAKE SURE THAT ANY PERSON USING OR HAVING ACCESS TO THIS FIREARM READS AND UN-DERSTANDS ALL OF THIS MANUAL PRIOR TO USE OR ACCESS.